build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/connect-and-use-ockam-hub.md

 critical time-series sensor data and device commands from eavesdropping, tampering, and forgery en-route.

 This demo shows:
-1. How Ockam InfluxDB Add-On can run as sidecar next to your InfluxDB.
+1. How Ockam InfluxDB Add-On can run as a sidecar next to your InfluxDB.
 2. How OckamD can run as an
 [execd output plugin](https://github.com/influxdata/telegraf/blob/release-1.16/plugins/outputs/exec/README.md)
-for Telegraf inside you connected devices
+for Telegraf inside your connected devices
-3. How these two components enable end-to-end encrypted messages between your connected devices and your Influx TICK stack in a variety of complex IoT, edge and cloud network topologies.
+3. How these two components enable end-to-end encrypted secure connections between your devices and your Influx TICK stack in a variety of complex IoT, edge and cloud network topologies.

 ### Step 1: **Clone the Ockam repo to get the demo scripts:**